evkx/evkx.github.io/content/models/hyundai/ioniq_6/Ioniq_6_Long_Range_RWD/_index.md

 The Hyundai Ioniq 6 Long Range RWD comes equipped with one sound system option:

-- **Bose Premium Sound System:**: Features eight speakers and delivers a maximum output of  watts.
+- **Bose Premium Sound System:** Features eight speakers and delivers a maximum output of  watts.

 Additionally, the model includes 4 USB-C connections as standard.
 The model has 1 USB-A connections as standard.

 ## Lights

-The standard headlights use LED Matrix technology.
-LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that the light controller can turn on and off individually to un-light small areas in front.
+The  comes equipped with advanced LED Matrix headlights.
+This adaptive system divides the traditional single headlight beam into multiple smaller rays, allowing the light controller to selectively turn them on and off to avoid dazzling other drivers.
+For enhanced safety, the headlights also include corner lights that illuminate the side when turning.

-Standard taillights use LED technology, ensuring visibility and efficiency.
+The taillights use LED technology, ensuring both high visibility and energy efficiency.

 {{< sitefiguresized thumb="models/hyundai/ioniq_6/ioniq_6_long_range_rwd/headlights_1_st.jpg" title="Hyundai Ioniq 6 Long Range RWD" width="3000" height="2000"  >}}

 ## Advanced Driver Assistance Systems

-The Hyundai Ioniq 6 Long Range RWD includes several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.
+The Hyundai Ioniq 6 Long Range RWD features a range of standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) designed to enhance safety and comfort.

 ### Safety Systems